menno-lab/Menno-s-CV-Website/README.md

 -   **Multi-language support**: An implementation that allows the portfolio to support multiple languages.
 Incorporated to make the portfolio accessible to a global audience.

--   **Framer Motion**: A library that helps create animations and transitions for React applications.
-Chosen to enhance the visual experience of the portfolio.

--   **Responsive Design**: A design approach that ensures the portfolio looks good on all devices and screen sizes.
-Essential for a user-friendly experience across multiple device types.

 ## Who is this for?

 -   Potential Employers: To evaluate my skills and coding style.